 The internal driveway layout has been designed to locate the bus collection point on the left hand side, so employees can access the bus without crossing the internal driveway.
 This will require buses to arrive at a northern access and leave from a southern access, requiring the creation of two new accesses onto Briggs Road.
-The northern access will be entry only, with the southern access to be the main access to cater for two-way vehicle movements, including light vehicles, delivery vehicles, and vehicles accessing the camping grounds.
+The northern access will be entry only, with the southern access to be the main access to cater for two-way vehicle movements.
 The internal driveway connecting the northern and southern accesses will have a one-way flow (north to south) and will be six metres wide to accommodate the bus collection point and one traffic lane.